BigPolarBear1/factorization/README.md

 Playtime is over, now we get serious.

 ps: The american cryptologic advantage got fucked by a "dude in a dress".
 Morrons.
 Tell pete hegseth, military leadership is about strategy.
 You win wars with strategy.
 Not by acting like a shit for brains morron.
 You got outplayed by a "dude in a dress", fucking losers.

+pps: Between now and disclosure.. do not try to talk me out of it unless you are willing to pay my former manager 100 million.
+At this late stage, that is the only way to stop what is going to happen.
+Every day you people did nothing, the price went up.
+Now it is at 100 million.
+The price will be paid, one way or another.
+And after this, the price will keep going up.
+And I will break ECC as well.
+I am very reasonable, but you pushed me to this.
+Now I don't care anymore.
+Dies Irae fuckers.
+Day of wrath is here.